About This Is My South

 Why Visit the South?

 It is still relatively cheap to travel here and many places rely on tourism for the majority of their income.
-The food, music and arts are the product of hundreds of years of combined cultures, including French, African and English influences.
+The food, music, and arts are the product of hundreds of years of combined cultures, including French, African and English influences.

 Why Should I Read This Is My South?

-This website is a travel guide for all things South, featuring accommodation reviews, restaurant recommendations and activities for all ages and budgets.
+This website is a travel guide for all things South, featuring accommodation reviews, restaurant recommendations, and activities for all ages and budgets.
 There is no other travel website as devoted to the region as This Is My South.

 - 9 Pinterest Accounts Every Southern Girl Should Follow, Southern Living

 - 30 Southern Bloggers to Follow in 2015, Southern Living